rlandow/Arrays/README.md

 # Arrays
-## C# array storting and searching methods
+## C# array sorting and searching methods
-### Exercises in analyzing and reorgainizing the elements in arrays.
+### Analyzing and reorgainizing the elements in arrays.

-1. BubbleSort
+1. Bubble Sort
 2. Binary Search